laravel/docs/validation.md

 <a name="rule-unique"></a>
 #### unique:_table_,_column_,_except_,_idColumn_

 The field under validation must be unique in a given database table.
 If the `column` option is not specified, the field name will be used.
+To check for duplicate values within the input array, use the [`distinct`](#rule-distinct) rule.

 **Specifying A Custom Column Name:**